povs/ListerBundle/docs/types/selector.md

 Will select results with sql `GROUP_CONCAT` function.
 Used when selecting from one-to-many or many-to-many joined entities.

 >DQL do not support GROUP_CONCAT clause.
-So to use this selector you will need your own group concat extension or use https://github.com/beberlei/DoctrineExtensions.
+So to use this selector you will need your own group concat extension or use [doctrine extensions](https://github.com/beberlei/DoctrineExtensions).
 >When installed add this to your doctrine configuration:

  ````yaml